MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/13-deploy-automation-runbook-rebuild-indexes.md

     - **Login:** sqladmin
     - **Password:** P@ssw0rd01

-1. You should receive the following error message:
+1. If You receive the following error message:

     ![Screenshot of the sign in error.](../images/errorupdated01.png)

-1. Select the **Allowlist IP ...** link provided at the end of the error message shown above.
+1. Then Select the **Allowlist IP ...** link provided at the end of the error message shown above.
 This will automatically add your client IP as a firewall rule entry for your SQL Database.

     ![Screenshot of the firewall rule creation.](../images/dp-300-8.png)